edelvalle/django-triplets/README.md

 ]
 ```

-When changing the inference rules you need to run do one of these:
+After changing the inference rules, you need to run at least one of these:
 - Run the db migrations of your project with: `python manage.py migrate`
 - Run refresh migrations: `python manage.py refresh_inference`
 - Call the `triplet.api.refresh_inference()` function